ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date Adjustment - User Notes.md

 adjustment method:

 * Reference: Unique to each respondent
-* Contributors start date: Start date returned by the contributor
+* Contributors start date: Start date returned by the contributor.
-* Contributors end date: End date returned by the contributor
+* Contributors end date: End date returned by the contributor.
-* Q20: Variable response that needs to be date adjusted
+* Q20: Variable response that needs to be date adjusted.
-* Expected start date: Start date the user is expecting from the contributor
+* Expected start date: Start date the user is expecting from the contributor.
 * Expected end date: End date the user is expecting from the contributor
-* Domain: Domain classification
+* Domain: Domain classification.
 * Mid-point: Indicator as to whether the mid-point method needs to be used.
 * Equal-weighted: Indicator as to whether the equal-weighted method needs to be used.
 * Calendar days: Indicator as to whether the calendar days method needs to be used.
-* Average weekly: Indicator as to whether the average weekly method needs to be used
+* Average weekly: Indicator as to whether the average weekly method needs to be used.
-* Short period: A value that shows the user whether a response is of a short time frame
+* Short period: A value that shows the user whether a response is of a short time frame.
-* Long period: A value that shows the user whether a response is of a long-time frame
+* Long period: A value that shows the user whether a response is of a long-time frame.
-* Error column: A column that will be populated if any errors occur
+* Error column: A column that will be populated if any errors occur.

 We also have trading day weights for all dates present and for the domain we are interested in: